zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-google.md

 After all kinds of forms have been cut off, the omniscience of those who have no troubles after thirsty and love, I also say "they survive the storm."

-"I rejoice in the words of Daxian": ""This", your words, language, teaching, teaching, admonition.
+"I rejoice in the words of Great Immortal": ""This", your words, language, teaching, teaching, admonition.
 "I rejoice", I rejoice; I rejoice; I rejoice; I want, I Use it" [, I beg], I hope, I hope, I pray.
-"Daxian", why is the Lord the Great Immortal?
+"Great Immortal", why is the Lord the Great Immortal?
 "The seeker, pursuer, and seeker of the Great Precepts" is a great immortal...
 (Omitted) Where is the bull king among people?
 "Is a great immortal.
-"I am so happy over Daxian's words.
+"I am so happy over Great Immortal's words.

 "Speaking well: Gautam is a non-dependent author": ""Speaking well", telling [, interpreting], explaining, teaching, informing, establishing, revealing Open,